pingcap/docs/mysql-compatibility.md

 #### Named timezone

-+ TiDB uses all timezone rules currently installed in the system for calculation (usually the tzdata package).
-You can use all timezone names without importing the timezone table data.
-You cannot modify the calculation rules by importing the timezone table data.
++ TiDB uses all time zone rules currently installed in the system for calculation (usually the `tzdata` package).
+You can use all time zone names without importing the time zone table data.
+You cannot modify the calculation rules by importing the time zone table data.
 + MySQL uses the local timezone by default and relies on the current timezone rules built into the system (such as when to start daylight saving time) for calculation; and the timezone cannot be specified by the timezone name without [importing the timezone table data](https://dev.mysql.com/doc/refman/8.0/en/time-zone-support.html#time-zone-installation).

 > **Note:**
 >
 > TiKV calculates time-related expressions that can be pushed down to it.
-This calculation uses the built-in timezone rule and does not depend on the timezone rule installed in the system.
-If the timezone rule installed in the system does not match the version of the built-in timezone rule in TiKV, the time data that can be inserted might result in a statement error in a few cases.
+This calculation uses the built-in time zone rule and does not depend on the time zone rule installed in the system.
+If the time zone rule installed in the system does not match the version of the built-in time zone rule in TiKV, the time data that can be inserted might result in a statement error in a few cases.
 >
 > For example, if the tzdata 2018a timezone rule is installed in the system, the time `1988-04-17 02:00:00` can be inserted into TiDB of the 3.0 RC.1 version when the timezone is set to Asia/Shanghai or the timezone is set to the local timezone and the local timezone is Asia/Shanghai.
 But reading this record might result in a statement error because this time does not exist in the Asia/Shanghai timezone according to the tzdata 2018i timezone rule used by TiKV 3.0 RC.1.
 Daylight saving time is one hour late.
 >